marcos5163/loop-assignment/README.md

    while triggering report generation it takes unique uuid as report_id and creates a report generation request in initiated state, this request then executed in [report_generation](https://github.com/marcos5163/loop-assignment/blob/master/app/tasks.py)

 - **UptimeDowntimeCalculationService** [service](https://github.com/marcos5163/loop-assignment/blob/master/app/service/uptime_downtime_calculation.py) is responsible for calculating the uptime and downtime for the required time intervals. logic for calculation is written as a docs string in this service.

+- Basic [Tests](https://github.com/marcos5163/loop-assignment/blob/master/app/tests.py) for both APIs